FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 When playing with teams, each team shares a common score pile.
 Note that teammates are **not** allowed to reveal the contents of their hands to each other.

-**The winner of the round becomes dealer for the next round.** If tied, the dealer (or the player closest to the dealer's right if players other then the dealer are tied) wins the tie.
+**The winner of the round becomes dealer for the next round.** If tied, the dealer (or the player closest to the dealer's right if players other than the dealer are tied) wins the tie.

 ## Turns
 On their turn, a player chooses a single card from their hand and plays it to the field.